How to Learn English on Your Own - The Complete Method

 There are several other examples like this one in Standard American English.
 Others that I can think of are permit, object and invite.

 You probably already know that our main tool to communicate in Standard American English (at the beginning), Google Translate, is available in English.
-The audio in English is also available.
-And on both translate.google.com and translate.google.ca, the Standard American English pronunciation is used for the audio.
+The audio in Standard American English is also available on both translate.google.com and translate.google.ca.

 Also, most of the operating systems are available in English.